 L-methylfolate can be taken as a dietary supplement to bring your circulating levels of active folate up to a level that can help properly clear homocysteine, supply the brain with precursors for neurotransmitters, and allow for healthy red blood cell production.

 Dietary or nutritional supplements cannot make claims that they can be used to treat conditions or diseases, and so L-methylfolate is not considered to be a treatment.
-It is, however, the only active ingredient in the medical food, Deplin®, which boasts a nutritional formula directly suited to those suffering from depression [6].

 Of course, you should always consult your physician before making a change to your health regimen, but your body can skip the folic acid cycle while getting all the benefits of vitamin B-9 with L-methylfolate.
 If you do have an MTHFR mutation, L-methylfolate may be what your body has literally been missing for a lift in your mood and energy levels.